jcbyte/Tunerr/README.md

 # Tunerr

 A web app for shared music control.
-Tunerr allows creating rooms, invite friends, and lets everyone play, pause, or skip tracks on your Spotify without needing to pass your phone around.
+Tunerr allows creating rooms, inviting friends, and lets everyone play, pause, or skip tracks on your Spotify account without needing to pass your phone around.

 **Note:** This app uses the spotify API which requires spotify premium for most functionality.